raphaelberly/journal/README.md

 Once logged in, the user is redirected to the Search page.
 The "Remember Me" option is automatically set to True for a period of 90 days.

-**Note:** there is not yet a "Sign In" page.
-Users have to be manually entered in the users table.
+At the bottom of the Login page, there is a "Sign up" link leading to a page where the user can sign up if not done yet.

 #### 2.2 Search page